-129. Plaintiff Camacho's income is between 125 and 250 percent FPG for her household of one.
-She is currently pursuing her associate's degree while employed by Baltimore City Public Schools, which provides her health insurance.
-Lacking income that is considered a "heavily weighted positive factor" under the Public Charge Rule, and given the vague and "inherently subjective" nature of determinations under the Rule, Plaintiff Camacho is concerned that she will be deemed inadmissible on public-charge grounds and thus be prevented from adjusting status.
-This uncertainty makes her reluctant to make choices that would make her more likely to be considered a public charge.
-For example, the Public Charge Rule gives Plaintiff Camacho concern about whether she could return to school full-time to pursue her bachelor's degree, thereby forgoing her employer-provided health insurance, and whether she should take on student loans to finance her education.
+Plaintiff Camacho's income is above 250 percent FPG for her household of one, but not significantly so (approximately 316 percent FPG).
+She also currently has health insurance through her employer, the Baltimore City Public Schools.
+Therefore, for the time being, Plaintiff Camacho exhibits two attributes that are considered "heavily weighted positive factors" under the Public Charge Rule, albeit fragile ones.
+Plaintiff Camacho is currently pursuing her associate's degree, and she intends to pursue a bachelor's degree in the near future.
+If she chooses to pursue her bachelor's degree full-time, her financial position is likely to worsen, and she would also lose her employer-provided health insurance.
+Because of the significant likelihood that she will not possess attributes that weigh heavily in her favor when she undergoes a public-charge determination, and given the vague and "inherently subjective" nature of determinations under the Rule, Plaintiff Camacho is reluctant to make choices today that would make her more vulnerable to being deemed inadmissible on public-charge grounds in the future.
+For example, in addition to affecting Plaintiff Camacho's decision about whether to pursue a bachelor's degree on a full-time basis, the Public Charge Rule makes her reluctant to take on student loans to finance her education.
 The Public Charge Rule will also factor into her decisions about who to marry and whether and when to have children, given the impact that those decisions have on her household size and its related effects on her income and assets calculations under the Rule.